Sufficafish/digital-garden/posts/PCs/Status Trackers/Tactics Guy Points.md

 Subtractions:
 - Spending two turns of combat to crit fail a persuasion check against a swarm of rats that were already almost dead and were in no way a threat to us
+- The [[Cyrus Belview|Cyrus]] point is removed due to Zach's pedantry on what constitutes a "tactic"